Awards and decorations of the Civil Air Patrol: A. Scott Crossfield Award

 The A. Scott Crossfield Award is named after American naval officer and test pilot Albert Scott Crossfield.
 The award is made by Civil Air Patrol national headquarters.
 The Crossfield Award is presented to members who have "earned the master level rating in the aerospace education specialty track and served as aerospace education officer."
 This award does not come with a full-sized medal.
 It consists of a ribbon and a certificate.
 A miniature medal is available for members to purchase for wear on their mess dress uniforms.

 Brigadier General Charles E. "Chuck" Yeager Aerospace Education Achievement Award

 The Brigadier General Charles E. "Chuck" Yeager Aerospace Education Achievement Award is presented to senior members who successfully complete Civil Air Patrol's Aerospace Education Program for Senior Members (AEPSM).
 This is assessed through a test that senior members may complete online or using traditional means.
 Upon validation of the test results, a certificate is issued by the member's wing.
 This award does not come with a full-sized medal.
 The miniature medal—for wear on their mess dress uniforms—and the ribbon may be purchased by individual recipients from appropriate commercial sources.
-This award is named for retired United States Air Force brigadier general and noted test pilot, Charles E. “Chuck” Yeager.
+This award is named for the late United States Air Force brigadier general and noted test pilot, Charles E. “Chuck” Yeager.